-10 Plants to Attract Bees to your Garden
+10 Best Plants To Attract Bees

 Bee numbers have been in decline for a number of years, which is a huge problem for us, since they pollinate the crops we rely on for food.
 Fortunately, as gardeners we can help to reverse this decline, filling our gardens with plants to provide the bees with the pollen and nectar they need.

 Not all bee species are alike.
 Those with longer tongues prefer tubular flowers like Foxgloves, while those with short tongues prefer open blooms such as single Dahlias.
 Small bees tend to like small florets, while larger bees go for larger flowers.
 Perennials tend to produce the richest nectar and pollen, and it’s best to plant them in blocks because each bee species has its favourite and will tend to stay where there are more of them.

 Tall Hollyhocks are like flags to the bees - they’re easily accessible, rich in nectar and loaded with pollen - everything a Bumblebee could wish for.
 Watch them root around inside Hollyhock flowers and emerge with their fluffy coats covered with grains of yellow pollen!

 Hylaeus bees are among the many species that love composite flowers and can often be found on Astrantia blooms.
 Look out for visits from the most common of this type, the Yellow Faced Bee.